-If you want to have the subjects credited at your home university, we suggest having the course pre-approved by the home institution’s exchange coordinator, academic advisor, or a professor.
-Whoever is in charge of credit transfer should sign a “Learning Agreement” in order to provide a transparent and efficient preparation of the study period abroad and to ensure that the student will receive recognition for the educational components successfully completed abroad.
+If you want to have the subjects credited at your home university, we suggest having the course pre-approved by the home institution’s exchange coordinator, academic advisor, or a professor; whoever is in charge of credit transfer and sign a “Learning Agreement”, in order to provide a transparent and efficient preparation of the study period abroad and to ensure that you will receive recognition for the educational components successfully completed abroad.

 An international driver’s license is mandatory.
 You can apply for one in your home country.

 During the Summer School, you can live with the other participants in one of the “Student Villas”.
 The “Villas” are located in Umalas, in the south-west of Bali.
 There are many cafes and restaurants and it is only a 10 minutes ride by scooter to the beach.
 To IDB Bali campus it takes about 20-30 minutes – depending on traffic.
 The room rates are between 330 – 490 euros for the entire 4 weeks.
 The rooms can be shared, of course.

 If you want to find a place to stay by yourself, we recommend the areas around Kerobokan, Umalas, Seminyak or Canggu – for those who like it more quiet we suggest Sanur.

 The tuition fee for the 4-weeks program includes:

 » Workshops and Excursions

 » Selected student services

 » Travel Health Insurance